ai4os/DEEPaaS/doc/source/user/v2-api.rst

               "predictions": "<model response as string>"
           }

-    As previosly stated, there are two ways of defining an schema here.
+    As previously stated, there are two ways of defining an schema here.
 If our response have the following form::

         {